 He also has received from the Human Factors and Ergonomics Society (HFES) the Paul M. Fitts Award (September, 1997) for outstanding contributions to the education and training of human factors specialists, and the Jack A. Kraft Award (September, 1991) for his efforts to extend or diversify the application of human factors.
 He also received the American Psychological Association Briggs Award for the Outstanding Dissertation in Engineering Psychology for 1982.
-From the National Hearing Conservation Association (NHCA) he received the Outstanding Lecture Award based on audience ratings for his papers at both the 2008 and 1991 NHCA Conferences, and the 1994 Media Award for television and newspaper interviews he gave on the problems of noise exposure.
-He has been interviewed, and the Virginia Tech Auditory Systems Lab featured, on three national Cable News Network (CNN) TV shows: World News Tonight, Headline News, and Science and Technology Week.
+From the National Hearing Conservation Association (NHCA) he received the Outstanding Lecture Award based on audience ratings for his papers at both the 2008 and 1991 NHCA Conferences, and the 1994 Media Award for television and newspaper interviews he gave on the problems of noise exposure. been interviewed and the Virginia Tech Auditory Systems Lab featured on three national Cable News Network (CNN) TV shows: World News Tonight, Headline News, and Science and Technology Week.
 In May, 1998, Virginia Tech awarded him the Engineering Award for Excellence in Research while he was serving as Department Head of Industrial and Systems Engineering.
 In September, 2002, Virginia Tech awarded him its highest research award, the Alumni Award for Research Excellence.
-From the College of Engineering at Virginia Tech, in May, 2006 he received the Outreach Excellence Award, in May, 2011 he received the Dean's Teaching Excellence Award, and in May of both 1998 and 2013, he received the Dean's Research Excellence Award.
+From the College of Engineering at Virginia Tech, in May of both 2006 and 2020 he received the Outreach Excellence Award, in May, 2011 he received the Dean's Teaching Excellence Award, and in May of both 1998 and 2013, he received the Dean's Research Excellence Award.
 In 2014, his former Ph.D. student, Lt.
 Col. Kristy Casto and he received the Haley Writing Award from the Army Aviation Medical Association, for the best helicopter-related aerospace medicine publication in any media (journal, book, video) for year 2013.
+Three of his Ph.D. advisees have won the top international dissertation awards in human factors engineering.

-As Department Head (1995-2002) at Virginia Tech, Dr. Casali recruited 15 faculty and played a significant role in procuring over \$7.2 million in donations and scholarships/fellowships, including a major endowment which resulted in the permanent naming of the ISE department for the benefactor (Mr. John Grado).
+As Department Head (1995-2002) at Virginia Tech, Dr. Casali recruited 15 faculty and procured over \$7.2 million in donations and scholarships/fellowships, including a major endowment which resulted in the permanent naming of the ISE department for the benefactor (Mr. John Grado).
 Under his leadership, in 2000 the ISE department was named as one of three Exemplary Departments at Virginia Tech for accomplishments toward diversity and multiculturalism.
 In 2002, the ISE department also rose to become the 7th-ranked department nationally in U.S. News and World Report rankings for undergraduate programs and 8th-ranked for graduate programs, and it remains one of the top-ranked programs at Virginia Tech.

 Dr. Casali has been a versatile teacher, receiving several commendations for his classroom performance.
 Under Casali's chairmanship, 31 M.S. and 25 Ph.D. students (10 from the U.S. military) have completed degrees.
 He credits much of the research accomplishments of the Auditory Systems Laboratory to the work of these students.
-Dr. Casali is holder or co-holder of 8 awarded patents: 4 U.S. Patents (#8,550,206 B2, #8,554,350 B2, #5,333,622 and #5,131,411) for innovations in hearing protection and communications devices, U.S. patent (#5,651,422) for a detachable power drive/steer attachment for a folding wheelchair, U.S. Patent (#7,822,219) for a method of displacing cartilage in the ear canal to position hearing aids and earplugs, U.S. Patent (#9,763,003) and European Patent (#EP2663470A0) for a method of maintaining constant signal-to-noise ratio in vehicle to enhance situation awareness.
+Dr. Casali is co-holder of three U.S. Patents (#8,550,206 B2, #5,333,622 and #5,131,411) for innovative hearing protection and communications devices, has another U.S. patent (#5,651,422) for a detachable power drive/steer attachment for a folding wheelchair, is co-holder of U.S. Patent (#7,822,219) for a method of displacing cartilage in the ear canal to position hearing aids and earplugs and of U.S. Patent (#9,763,003) for a method of maintaining constant signal-to-noise ratio in vehicle to enhance situation awareness.
 He has authored or co-authored noise ordinance legislation adopted by small cities and participated in numerous public hearings on zoning and community noise annoyance issues.